BeeBiome-consortium/beebiome-data-portal/beebiome-api/README.md

 These properties can be set after the decompression of the war and before the deployment in Tomcat.

-2. Build the war: `mvn -DskipTests clean install`
+2. Build the war from beebiome-api directory: `cd beebiome-api ; mvn -DskipTests clean install`

 # Some links to retrieve data
 - `<api_url>/sample/all`: to retrieve all metadata.